Should a New Pesticide Residue Limit for Ethiprole Be Set?

 Why This Matters

 Eat fruits or vegetables?
-Pesticide residue limits affect what ends up on your plate.
-These rules determine how much of this insecticide can legally remain on food you buy at the grocery store.
+This affects what's allowed on your food.
+Pesticide residue limits determine how much chemical residue can legally remain on produce you buy at the grocery store.
+Parents, farmers, and anyone concerned about food safety should pay attention.

 What Could Change